tirasjeffrey07/pet-adoption-center-frontend/README.md

 - FLuid button hover effects are added.

 - The entire page follows a white and taupe color theme.

+- The files can be hosted locally using XAMMP (preferred) or WAMP.
+Refer the `send.php` for login credentials for the backend.

 ## More